 Estimate Accounting Policy Management's Estimation Process Conclusions on Reasonableness of Estimate Depreciable Life of Property and Equipment The depreciable life of property and equipment is set at the estimated useful life of the related asset.
-The determination is made at the time the asset is placed into service and involves various judgments and We concluded the estimates used by management are reasonable. assumptions, including the estimated useful life and prior experience.
-Leases and require a present The calculation of the present value is made upon the execution of a lease agreement based on the rate of a recently executed financing agreement We concluded the estimates used by management are reasonable based on the present value calculations and related terms used.
-GOT UT MON S.
+The determination is made at the time the asset is placed into service and involves various judgments and We concluded the estimates used by management are reasonable.
+The maller constitute assumptions, including the estimated useful life and prior experience.
+Leases The policy requires recognition of certain assets and liabilities for leases that are considered long term and require a present value calculation using the incremental The calculation of the present value is made upon the execution of a lease agreement based on the rate of a recently executed financing agreement We concluded the estimates used by management are reasonable based on the present value calculations and related terms used. for Rev value calculation using the incremental borrowing rate Pro 2